|

 a stonecutter seeking refuge named Marino, and recognized officially as

-independent by the papacy over a millenium later in 1631, it is the world's
+independent by the papacy over a millenium later in 1631, it is variously

 smallest republic and asserts itself to be the oldest existing state in